RobinSizemore/100DayPythonBootcampCollection/readme.md

 - Fetching and updating data from a Google Sheets document using the Sheety API
 - Handling API responses and errors
 - Working with environment variables for API authentication

+Please note that there is a jump in the sequence of days.
+This is because a few "days" of the course were dedicated to HTML and CSS.
+As I frequently work with these technologies and feel comfortable with them, I decided to skip these lessons and did not feel the need for a refresher.
+Hence, the progression directly from the Day 39 to Day 45.